 - I’m willing to consider PhD, MSc, and final year undergraduate students.
 I prefer full-time students over part-time or course-based graduate programs

 - I’m equally interested in basic and applied research, especially ones that could have direct applications

-- I’m more interested in distributed systems, IoT, data engineering, networking, security, and performance engineering, as well as new areas and multi-disciplinary applications that have a connection to these.
-I have realized that areas like image processing, natural language processing, bioinformatics, databases, UI/UX, and pure software engineering don’t excite me.
+- I’m more interested in distributed systems, security, data engineering, IoT, networking, and performance engineering.
+I’m keen on multi-disciplinary applications that have a connection to these areas.
+I have realized that areas like image processing, natural language processing, bioinformatics, and UI/UX engineering don’t excite me.